amnh/PCG/doc/how-tos/Add-New-Command.md

              SAVE    c -> s >>=    Save.evaluate c
              VERSION c -> s >>= Version.evaluate c -- Added to the evaluation loop here
 ```

+Congratulations!
+We have added our new command to PCG.
+We are done, right?
+Nope...

+### Step 9

+Update the `CHANGELOG.md` to reflect the new functionality you have added.